This tutorial explains how to perform Data Visualization, K-means Cluster Analysis, and Association Rule Mining using WEKA Explorer:

 Implementation Using WEKA Explorer

 WEKA contains an implementation of the Apriori algorithm for learning association rules.
-Apriori works only with binary attributes, categorical data (nominal data) so, if the data set contains any numerical values convert them into nominal first.
+Apriori works only with binary attributes, and categorical data (nominal data), if the data set contains any numerical values convert them into nominal first.

 Apriori finds out all rules with minimum support and confidence threshold.

 Follow the steps below:

 #1) Prepare an excel file dataset and name it as “apriori.csv“.

 #2) Open WEKA Explorer and under Preprocess tab choose “apriori.csv” file.

 #3) The file now gets loaded in the WEKA Explorer.

 #4) Remove the Transaction field by checking the checkbox and clicking on Remove as shown in the image below.
 Now save the file as “aprioritest.arff”.